Child and Adolescent Mental Health Service (CAMHS)

 Who can refer?

 Any professional working with children and young people can refer to CAMHS.
-Please consider liaising with the CAMHS Primary Mental Health Workers (01334 696034) or consulting with the Team around the child to ensure appropriate Universal/Additional services have been accessed prior to referral.
+Please consider consulting with the CAMHS Primary Mental Health Workers (01334 696019 or firstname.lastname@example.org), or with the Team around the child to ensure appropriate Universal/Additional services have been accessed prior to referral.

 Please go to Choosing the Right Support to help identify the most appropriate support for the child or young person you are concerned about.